WolfBoi008/Five-Nights-at-Sonic-s-Maniac-Mania/README.md

 # Archipelago Manual for Five Nights at Sonic's: Maniac Mania

 ## Notes
-- You must play from a new save file.
+- You must play from a new game.
+Otherwise you'll have to edit your save file at some point.
+I may upload a 100% save file and/or info on each value in the save file in the future.

 ## Goals
 - Complete the Maniac Mania challenge